 An example of the compatibility mechanism is using Get-WindowsFeature, a cmdlet inside the ServerManager module.
 You use the command to get details of features that are installed, or not, inside Windows Server.
 You use other commands in the ServerManager module to install and remove features.
 Unfortunately, the Windows Server team has not yet updated this module to work within PowerShell 7.
 Via the compatibility solution, the commands in the ServerManager module enable you to add, remove, and view features.
 The Windows PowerShell compatibility mechanism allows you to use existing Windows PowerShell scripts in PowerShell 7, although with some very minor caveats.

 When you invoke commands in PowerShell 7, PowerShell uses its command discovery mechanism to determine which module contains your desired command.
 In this case, that module is the ServerManager Windows PowerShell module.
 PowerShell 7 then creates the remoting session and, using implicit remoting, imports the commands in the module as proxy functions.
 You then invoke the proxy functions to accomplish your goal.
 For the most part, this is totally transparent.
 You use the module’s commands, and they return the object(s) you request.
 A minor caveat is that the compatibility mechanism does not import format XML for the Windows PowerShell module.
 The result is that the default output of some objects is not the same.
-There is a workaround for this, which is to manually install ther Format XML.
+There is a workaround for this, which is to manually install the Format XML.

 With implicit remoting, PowerShell creates a function inside a PowerShell 7 session with the same name and parameters as the actual command (in the remote session).
 You can view the function definition in the Function drive (Get-Item Function:Get-WindowsFeature | Format-List -Property *).
 The output shows the proxy function definition that PowerShell 7 creates when it imports the remote module.